Types of Alcohol

 Brandy is distilled wine.
 The concentration of alcohol in brandy ranges from 35% to 60%.
 For example, one famous brandy, Cognac, has 40% ABV.

-Tequila is another popular spirit.
+Tequila is a type of liquor.
 The main ingredient of tequila is the Mexican agave plant.
-The alcohol concentration of tequila is usually about 40% ABV.
+The alcohol concentration of tequila is typically about 40% ABV.

 Vodka, a liquor usually made from fermented grains and potatoes, has a standard alcohol concentration of 40% ABV in the United States.

-Everclear, a grain-based spirit, is another drink with a heavy alcohol concentration.
+Everclear, a grain-based spirit, is another drink with a heavy concentration of alcohol.
 The minimum ABV of Everclear is 60%, but Everclear can also have 75.5% and 95% ABV.

 Get Help for Alcohol Addiction Today

 Any type of alcoholic beverage can be the source of an alcohol use disorder.
-Alcohol is legal and widely available, but that doesn’t mean it’s safe or that alcohol dependence isn’t a serious problem.
 If you or someone you know is struggling with alcoholism, please contact a dedicated treatment professional to learn more about recovery and find the treatment center that’s right for you.

 Indiana Prevention Resource Center. (n.d).
 Types of Alcohol.
 Retrieved on July 17, 2019, from https://iprc.indiana.edu/training/courses/alcohol/a_01_02_01.html